Shawna Nesbitt, M.D.

 Biography

 Originally from Pennsylvania, Dr. Nesbitt holds a bachelor's degree from Gannon University in Erie.
-She earned her medical degree at Hahnemann University College of Medicine in Philadelphia, and completed internal medicine residency training at Allegheny General Hospital.
+She earned her medical degree at Hahnemann University College of Medicine in Philadelphia and completed internal medicine residency training at Allegheny General Hospital.
 She then received advanced training in hypertension through a fellowship program at the University of Michigan Hospitals and Health Centers.
 She also holds an M.S. in clinical research design and statistical analysis from the University of Michigan School of Public Health.

 Prior to joining the UT Southwestern faculty in 2001, Dr. Nesbitt served as an Assistant Professor in the University of Michigan’s Department of Internal Medicine.
 She is certified by the American Board of Internal Medicine and the American Society of Hypertension Specialist Program.

 She has published scores of scholarly articles, authored and co-authored a number of book chapters, and delivered many national and international invited lectures about these and related topics.
-She is currently involved in several clinical trials.

 Education